axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E01-sparked-by-greed.markdown

 <h1>&nbsp;</h1>
  <div class="_speakera">Nothing is enough!</div>
  <div class="_speakerb">Calm down.
 We just need to get the return our owners expect.</div>
- <div class="_speakera">What about telling them that their expectactions is modulated by what people can afford.
+ <div class="_speakera">What about telling them that their expectations is modulated by what people can afford.
 And as it is they are paying over 100 times what it costs to developed and make our drugs.</div>
  <div class="_speakerb">But that is the point, there is an opportunity to get higher returns.
 The window has opened to raise our prices.
 What is wrong with that?</div>
  <div class="_speakera">What is wrong with it is that it is an artificial &lsquo;opportunity.&rsquo; The window that you are talking about is something that we are making up!</div>
  <div class="_speakerb">Wait, it is not just us&hellip;</div>